- National Statistic: Yes

 The difference, between the old and new data, in the proportion of married women reporting previous births was larger than expected purely from the question change.
 More information can be found in Quality assurance of new data on birth registrations, as a result of changes to the Population Statistics Act - from May 2012 onwards.
 This article also provides background to the changes and provides high-level findings from the new data collected in 2012 and 2013.
 As a result of these findings, changes were made to the Registration Online (RON) system in January 2016 to ensure the birth being registered is excluded from the number of previous children born to the mother.

-Numbers and birth rates by mother's usual area of residence are based on geographic boundaries in place when the area derivation was conducted (for example, boundaries for 2019 births are based on the May 2020 National Statistics Postcode Lookup).
-The postcode of the birth mother's address at the time of the birth is used to determine the local authority she was living in.
+Numbers and birth rates by mother’s usual area of residence are based on geographic boundaries in place when the area derivation was conducted, with the exception of the 2020 data year.
+Boundaries for 2020 births are based on the May 2021 National Statistics Postcode Lookup.
+This is for consistency with previous years and with the deaths registrations data rather than the latest available because of the delay in publishing 2020 data.
+The postcode of the birth mother’s address at the time of the birth is used to determine the local authority she was living in.

 Until the 2016 data year, annual birth statistics by mother's usual area of residence were produced using the boundaries that were in place during the year the birth occurred.
 Changes in boundaries can affect the comparability of statistics over time.
 For 2017 data onwards, figures produced in annual publications are based on the latest boundaries available at the time of the first release of birth statistics for that year and the same boundaries are used throughout the annual releases.
 Figures produced in ad hoc publications will be based on the latest boundaries available and therefore may differ slightly to previous publications.